pmndrs/xr/CONTRIBUTING.md

 **Important**

 When making a change to the packages, the `vite` cache of the examples needs to be cleared (delete `node_modules/.vite` inside the running example).
-Rebuilding the libraries is not necassary unless types have changed.
+Rebuilding the libraries is not necessary unless types have changed.